-Achieving a sustainable interface between local empowerment and global markets is my profession and part of my personal commitment to the idea that hunger and abject poverty are not inevitable.
+Making knowledge possible is not only my professional work at COSA, it is also a part of my deep personal commitment to the idea that hunger and abject poverty are not inevitable.

 I hope you find the information useful,